Book description

 About the Author

-JayJay is an entrepreneur as well and acquired his business management education from non-degree Fellowships run by Dartmouth College and Ohio University, both in the United States under the USG’s Young African Leaders Initiative, and holds a MSc. in International Business from the University of Ghana Business School.
-He is in current pursuit of a doctorate degree in Business Administration from a European university.
-He writes novels like this, and future ones, as a hobby.
+JayJay is an entrepreneur.
+He acquired his business management education first from non-degree Fellowships run by Dartmouth College and Ohio University under the United State Government’s Young African Leaders Initiative.
+Afterwards, he graduated with a Master of Science degree in International Business from the University of Ghana Business School under a partial Danish Government scholarship.